ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 **Note that performance will degrade when logging is enabled.**

-Four environment variables can be set to control logging:
+User can set four environment variables to control logging:

 * ``ROCBLAS_LAYER``